Kensington Investment Counsel LLC Sells 1,322 Shares of Hyatt Hotels Co. (NYSE:H)

 Analyst Upgrades and Downgrades

-A number of research firms have recently issued reports on H. Evercore ISI dropped their price target on Hyatt Hotels from $110.00 to $100.00 and set an “in-line” rating on the stock in a research report on Monday, July 11th.
-Truist Financial increased their target price on shares of Hyatt Hotels from $111.00 to $121.00 and gave the stock a “na” rating in a report on Tuesday, May 17th.
-Robert W. Baird boosted their price target on shares of Hyatt Hotels from $94.00 to $105.00 and gave the company a “neutral” rating in a report on Wednesday, August 24th.
-StockNews.com upgraded shares of Hyatt Hotels from a “sell” rating to a “hold” rating in a research note on Thursday, August 11th.
-Finally, Berenberg Bank raised shares of Hyatt Hotels from a “sell” rating to a “hold” rating and boosted their price objective for the stock from $80.00 to $85.00 in a research note on Monday, May 16th.
-Five equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $101.85.
+Several equities research analysts have recently commented on H shares.
+Barclays started coverage on Hyatt Hotels in a research note on Tuesday, June 28th.
+They issued an “overweight” rating and a $103.00 price objective for the company.
+Berenberg Bank upgraded Hyatt Hotels from a “sell” rating to a “hold” rating and upped their price objective for the stock from $80.00 to $85.00 in a research note on Monday, May 16th.
+Robert W. Baird upped their target price on shares of Hyatt Hotels from $94.00 to $105.00 and gave the stock a “neutral” rating in a report on Wednesday, August 24th.
+StockNews.com raised shares of Hyatt Hotels from a “sell” rating to a “hold” rating in a report on Thursday, August 11th.
+Finally, Evercore ISI dropped their target price on shares of Hyatt Hotels from $110.00 to $100.00 and set an “in-line” rating for the company in a report on Monday, July 11th.
+Five analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+According to data from MarketBeat, Hyatt Hotels presently has a consensus rating of “Moderate Buy” and a consensus target price of $101.85.

 Hyatt Hotels Corporation operates as a hospitality company in the United States and internationally.
 It operates through Owned and Leased Hotels, Americas Management and Franchising, ASPAC Management and Franchising, EAME/SW Asia Management and Franchising, and Apple Leisure Group segments.
 The company manages, franchises, licenses, owns, and leases portfolio of properties, consisting of full-service hotels, select service hotels, resorts, and other properties, including timeshare, fractional, residential, vacation, and condominium units.